juliankrzysiak/hydration/README.md

 ## Learning Outcomes

+The Good

 * More organized file structure for easier navigation and scalability
 * The importance of routing for easier UX and DX
 * Learning to deploy the frontend and backend separately and to different providers
 * Creating a CI/CD pipeline for easier deployment and lowering the possibility of bugs being pushed into prod
 * Trying out new technologies that lead to a better DX, making future projects more efficient and more enjoyable to work with
 * SQL is great, I will probably stick with relational databses from now on
+* It is very satisfying creating a project that I will use in my daily life

+The Bad

 * I should have designed the website from the beginning, designing while developing wastes time and leads to less coherent designs
-* It is very satisfying creating a project that I will use in my daily life